 I’m not sure if this was just a poorly written set of blinks, or if they reflected the book accurately, but the first word that comes to mind to describe this is shallow.
 It felt like the blinks were scratching the surface of topics that have been covered over and over, without any real new insights.

 However, this is an autobiography, so no summary can do it justice.
-I’m sure Shonda’s messages are packaged and delivered in a lot clearer way inside the book itself and that I stand 100% behind the big message of the book: figure yourself out by saying yes to things.
+I’m sure Shonda’s messages are packaged and delivered in a lot clearer way inside the book itself and that I stand 100% behind the big message of Year of Yes: figure yourself out by saying yes to things.

 What else can you learn from the blinks?